tsouza/yajs/README.md

 There is a also a benchmark of this tool comparing with [oboe.js](https://github.com/jimhigson/oboe.js) and [JSONStream](https://github.com/dominictarr/JSONStream).
 See [benchmark](benchmark.md).

+## Documentation

+Head over to [Wiki](https://github.com/tsouza/yajs/wiki/Getting-Started) for more information on how to use it.

 ## Example

 Pipe a text stream of json into YAJS and select 'author' property: